rezgauche/nervous-tiger/content/pages/posts/sweat.md

 *S.W.E.A.T*. asks: What is performance when placed in a context of a non-essential, an insubstantial form of art?
 How can performance art extend beyond a notion of labour time, or beyond valorisation of excessive (re)actions?

-*Rez gauche* invites you - artists, researchers, makers, performers, etc - to experiment with our research process in an informal, professional, post-work society.
+*rez gauche* invites you - artists, researchers, makers, performers, etc - to experiment with our research process in an informal, professional, post-work society.
 Frequency and format of presentation is following the artistic process.
 Resources, benefits, risks and responsibilities are shared.

 *Softly We Entered Another Truth* functions as an experimental practice of a life beyond capitalist consumer culture and engages participants through displacement into artistic practice, love and care.